ifsheldon/async-openai-wasm/async-openai/README.md

 This project adheres to [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct)

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in async-openai by you, shall be licensed as MIT, without any additional terms or conditions.

 ## Why `async-openai-wasm`

 Because I wanted to develop and release a crate that depends on the wasm feature in `experiments` branch of [async-openai](https://github.com/64bit/async-openai), but the pace of stabilizing the wasm feature is different from what I expected.
+- [openai-func-enums](https://github.com/frankfralick/openai-func-enums) macros for working with function/tool calls.

 ## License